davide-ceretti/strategypy/README.md

 The idea is to provide a framework so that people can implement their own bot for a simple strategy game and compete versus each other.
 The project is currently in development (no alpha yet).

+Pull requests are welcomed, expecially if you want to submit your own bot.
+Bear in mind the the BaseBot API is not final yet and it might change quite often.

 Installation
 ------------